nordeck/matrix-widget-toolkit/.changeset/real-llamas-trade.md

 '@matrix-widget-toolkit/testing': patch
 ---

-Switch from dependabot to renovete
+Switch from dependabot to Renovate